yujianyuanhaha/Radar-DQN/README.md

     ```
 to load the python module.
 3. execute ```RunSimulations.m``` file, notice replace the 'dqn' as 'mdp' solver(last second option) recurrent to Ersin mdp settings.
+It seems Matlab2018a easily crash down, thus we save the figure asap.
+To further save the command windows text(like running time or errors) by command [diary](https://www.mathworks.com/help/matlab/ref/diary.html), by doing so we can look up the logs of terminal by the ```diary``` file.

 ---
 ## Ubuntu